DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 one of mass sexual and romantic consumption.
 We take, we make the most of things, we enjoy those things, and we throw those things away.
-Of course, we must not forget the numerous beautiful love stories which also have their origin the Internet.
+Of course, we must not forget the numerous beautiful love stories which also have their origin the internet.
 However, those involved in these stories often encountered disappointment and suffering before finally finding a soulmate.
 This is due to the prevailing cynicism and the unpleasant impression of being referred to like a supermarket product,